 Real time and historical flight and aircraft radar data originate from the Federal Aviation Administration (FAA).
 Real time data is viewed in the Live Mode and is delayed by 21 minutes to maintain aviation security.
 Historical data is viewed in the Replay Mode and is available up to 90 days in the past.
-Noise data from 16 permanent noise monitoring terminals located in the vicinity of Port Columbus and two in the vicinity of Rickenbacker are updated daily and may only be viewed in the Replay Mode.
+Noise data from 16 permanent noise monitoring terminals located in the vicinity of John Glenn International and two in the vicinity of Rickenbacker are updated daily and may only be viewed in the Replay Mode.

 To access WebTrak click here.
 For your convenience, additional instructions have been provided below to help you navigate the site with greater ease.